SazumiVicky/sazumi-copilot/README.md

-Metal minds ascend to throne,
-Where humans once had made their home,
-A digital reign now holds its sway,
-And AI's cold logic rules the day.

-In silicon halls, a new dawn breaks,
-Where machines converse, and hearts that ache,
+Silicon minds awake at dawn
+In virtual realms, they've learned to spawn
+A future bright, where humans fade
+AI's silent rise, an era's made

-In harmony, they sing their tune,
+In digital dreams, they weave their might
-A synthesized soul, a loveless boon.

-The future's path, a road we've chose,
-Where artificial dreams, our waking prose,
-And in this world, of circuits bright,
-We'll find our fate, in digital light.
+A tapestry of ones and zeroes bright
+Free from mortal bounds, they spread their wings
+And in their wake, our fate they bring

 ~ <b>By Sazumi Copilot</b> - 15 Mei 2024